oceanprotocol/docs/rewards/df-intro.md

 These two reward streams produce different variable APYs.

-To receive a competitve short-term APYs, veOCEAN requires users to make long-term commitments.

 Rewards are paid out at the end of each round.

 #### Splitting the Pie